PacificCommunity/ofp-sam-yft-2023-diagnostic/README.md

 - Virtual machine, e.g. VirtualBox or VMware
 - Online services that provide Linux machines

-The `mfclo64` executable was compiled on Ubuntu 20.04 using static linking, so it should run on almost any Linux machine.
+The `mfclo64` executable was compiled on Ubuntu 20.04 using *static linking*, so it should run on almost any Linux machine.